 While today’s collaborative technologies are fairly simple to use, the following minimum technical requirements will enable full participation between teams:

 - An H.323 standards-based video teleconferencing system with an HD camera, connected to a high speed network capable of at least 2 Mbps

 - A computer with Flash installed that is connected to a high speed network to run Adobe Acrobat Connect Pro

 - A dedicated operator to administer the systems and set up the conference rooms 30 minutes prior to the start of any meeting

-NLSI Central provides IT training and support to ensure that team members who are using the technology for the first time are comfortable and ready to participate.
-If problems are encountered, NLSI’s IT staff will work to resolve any issues that may arise when using collaborative technologies or software.
+SSERVI Central provides IT training and support to ensure that team members who are using the technology for the first time are comfortable and ready to participate.
+If problems are encountered, SSERVI’s IT staff will work to resolve any issues that may arise when using collaborative technologies or software.

 - Our sister organization, the NASA Astrobiology Institute maintains a collection of best practices that is worth reviewing if you are setting up virtual meetings or workshops at your institution.